ForgingAntiquity/forgingantiquity.github.io/about.md

 England in 1859--1863, telling the story of someone forging Greek history, and selling it (literally and metaphorically) to the English.

 * An online database of forged papyri from (or allegedly from) Egypt.
+We invite people to report fake papyri they are aware of to us at

 * A study by Dundler of the Internet trade in papyrus.